Nahid-iiqbal/ECEFC-Money-Manager-Demo-/DASHBOARD_GUIDE.md

-# 📊 Dashboard Implementation Guide - FeinBuddy
+# 📊 Dashboard Implementation Guide - FinBuddy

 ## Overview
-This document explains the complete dashboard implementation for FeinBuddy, a Flask-based expense tracker for BUET students.
+This document explains the complete dashboard implementation for FinBuddy, a Flask-based expense tracker for BUET students.

 ---